JarekWnuk/multinational-retail-data-centralisation/README.md

 This was a major part of the project aiming at the implementation of core classes and methods.

-To outline the main functionality of the program:
-- Download data from source.
-- Consolidate and clean data.
-- Upload to local database.

-The code has been segregated into three python scripts:
+The code has been segregated into four python scripts:
 **database_utils.py**

 Contains the class DatabaseConnector with all methods related to interacting with databases.